c4urself/bump2version/README.md

   `$`).

-  Can be specified multiple times, bumpversion will try the serialization formats beginning with the first and choose the last one where all values can be represented like this:
+  Can be specified multiple times, bumpversion will try the serialization formats beginning with the first (most complete) one and choose the last one where all values can be represented like this:

 ```ini
 serialize =